alex-bormotov/Lazy-NiceHash/README.md

 # lazy-nicehash

-> This bot does auto exchange BTC to XRP on NiceHash exchange once a day then sends a notification to Discord.
+> This bot does auto exchange BTC (that was mined) to XRP on NiceHash exchange once a day then sends a notification to Discord.

 ---